Interstellar-Network/Grants-Program/applications/Interstellar-Network.md

 > Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?

-Math Wallet and Gluon are close to our solution
+Math Wallet and Gluon are close to our solution.

 We think that we could bring a better user experience, security and performance, thanks to a highly scalable layer 2 based on SubstraTEE: